awslabs/graphstorm/docs/source/install/env-setup.rst

 Once you build the image, you can use the ``push_graphstorm_image.sh`` script to push the image to an `Amazon ECR <https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html>`_ repository.
-ECR allows you to easily store, manage, and deploy container images
+ECR allows you to easily store, manage, and deploy container images.

 This will allow you to use the image in SageMaker jobs using SageMaker Bring-Your-Own-Container, or to launch EC2 clusters.